 “Well, that’s easy,” you say.
 “Another central air conditioner!”

 Of course, that is one option, and it may be the best option.
 But it isn’t the only one.
 You might want to consider a heat pump.
+For homeowners exploring their options, this breakdown of whether ductless AC is worth it can also be helpful, especially if you’re seeking flexible and efficient alternatives.

 Technically, an air conditioning system is a type of heat pump: it pumps heat out of a house to release it outside.
 However, when HVAC technicians use the term heat pump with customers, they mean a specific type of system that works as both an air conditioner and a heater.